canonical/charmcraft/docs/tutorial/flask.rst

 Imagine you have a Flask application backed up by a database such as PostgreSQL and need to deploy it.
-In a traditional setup, this can be quite a challenge, but with
-`Juju <https://juju.is/docs/juju>`_ you’ll find yourself deploying, configuring, scaling, integrating, monitoring, etc., your Flask application in no time.
+In a traditional setup, this can be quite a challenge, but with Charmcraft you’ll find yourself packaging and deploying your Flask application in no time.
 Let’s get started!

-In this tutorial we will build a rock and Kubernetes charm for a Flask application using the charm SDK, so we can have a Flask application up and running with Juju.
+In this tutorial we will build a Kubernetes charm for a Flask application using Charmcraft, so we can have a Flask application up and running with Juju.

 This tutorial should take 90 minutes for you to complete.

 .. note::

-    **rock**: An Ubuntu LTS-based OCI compatible
-    container image designed to meet security, stability, and reliability requirements for cloud-native software.

-    **charm**: A package consisting of YAML files + Python code that will automate every aspect of an application's lifecycle so it can be easily orchestrated with Juju.

-    **Juju**: An orchestration engine for software
-    operators that enables the deployment, integration and lifecycle management of applications using charms.
+    If you're new to the charming world: Flask applications are specifically supported with a coordinated pair of profiles for an OCI container image (**rock**) and corresponding packaged software (**charm**) that allow for the application to be deployed, integrated and operated on a Kubernetes cluster with the Juju orchestration engine.

 **What you’ll need:**